Second Xiangya Hospital of Central South University

+The Second Xiangya Hospital of Central South University (中南大学湘雅二医院) is a public hospital affiliated with the Xiangya School of Medicine at Central South University, located in Changsha city, Hunan province, China.
+Founded in 1958, it is a hospital under the budgetary management of the National Health Commission.

 History

 In 1958, the Second Xiangya Hospital was founded as a spin-off of the Xiangya Hospital, one of the earliest western hospitals in China.

 In 1987, it was renamed the "Second Affiliated Hospital of Hunan Medical University".

 In 2000, the Medical University was merged into the newly-established Central South University, and the hospital was renamed the "Second Xiangya Hospital of Central South University", or "Second Xiangya Hospital" in short.

 Current situation

 The Second Xiangya Hospital covers an area of more than 260 mu (land), with a business area of 399,000 square meters.

 There are 23 national key clinical specialties, including psychiatry, metabolic endocrinology, cardiovascular surgery, dermatology and venereology, geriatrics, nephrology, clinical pharmacy, and organ transplantation.

 The hospital has 3,500 open beds.
 Annually, the peak outpatient and emergency patient visit volume reached 3.744 million, 166,000 patients were discharged, and 108,000 surgeries of various kinds were performed.

 The hospital undertakes the teaching task of more than 2,000 students at undergraduate and postgraduate levels.
 There are 6 national key disciplines, 40 doctoral programs, and a National Clinical Teaching and Training Demonstration Center.

 The hospital has two national clinical medicine research centers and 28 provincial and ministerial scientific research platforms.

-And the staff have published quite a number of quality papers on prestigious academic journals.
+The staff have also published a number of quality papers on prestigious academic journals.